 Azlan Shah Cup hockey tournament postponed due to coronavirus

-The 29th edition of the prestigious Azlan Shah Cup hockey tournament was on Monday pushed from April to September in the wake of the novel coronavirus outbreak across the world.
-The Azlan Shah Cup, which was scheduled to be held in Ipoh, Malaysia from April 11 to 18, will now be held from September 24 to October 3, the organizers said in a statement.
+The Azlan Shah Cup hockey tournament on Monday became the latest sporting event to be affected by the novel coronavirus outbreak, pushed from April to September in the wake of the deadly disease which is spreading across the world The tournament, which was scheduled to be held in Ipoh, Malaysia from April 11 to 18, will now be held from September 24 to October 3, the organizers said in a statement.
+India, a regular at the event, was not supposed to participate this year. "...it is in the best interest of the players, officials and all parties involved that the 29th edition of the Sultan Azlan Shah Cup Men's Hockey Tournament 2020 to be postponed," Organising Committee chairman Dato' Haji Abd Rahim Bin Md said in a statement.

+"The outbreak of COVID-19 which is spreading rapidly in Korea and Japan.
+The health and well-being of the teams, especially Australia, Canada, and Japan should be taken into consideration as not to jeopardise their preparation for the Tokyo Olympics," he added The Organising Committee apologized for the inconvenience but said the decision was taken keeping in mind the current crisis across the world.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)